Comparison of Unity plugin framework implementations

 External console Yes No color Yes No Yes

-Configuration Yes (TOML) No Yes (JSON) Yes (XML) Yes (INI)
+Configuration Yes (TOML) No Yes (JSON) Yes (XML) Yes (TOML)

-Plugin logging Yes Direct to console Yes Yes Uses stackframes
+Plugin logging Yes Direct to console Yes Yes Yes

 Extensible logging system Yes No Yes No No